 We are too many here.

-It is fun to have a lot of people around.
+Of course, it is fun to have lots of people around.
 To some, they are more voters, customers, consumers, friends, family, neighbors, and enemies.
-The more, the better for the economy, social interactions, politics and religions.
+The more, the better for the economy, social interactions, politics, and religions.

-It is great that we now live longer and many diseases have disappeared or have been controlled.
-Hats off to scientists and policy makers!
+It is also fantastic that we now live longer and many diseases have disappeared or have been controlled.
+Hats off to scientists and policymakers!
 But the flip side is worrying.
-Population control is ineffective due to many reasons; lack of education, philosophical differences, policies or religious stances.
+Population control is ineffective due to many reasons; lack of education, philosophical differences, policies, or religious stances.

 Why do I say this?

-I see the following 8 red flags which are largely being ignored.
+I see the following 8 red flags that are being ignored.

-1. Religions want more believers and politicians want more voters of their party.
-How many of them feed or take care of their poor believers to give them quality of life?
-Instead of encouraging a smaller family and a higher quality life for their followers, they are fighting birth control!
+1. Religions want more believers and politicians want more voters.
+How many of them feed or take care of their poor believers to give them a quality of life?
+Instead of encouraging a smaller family and a higher quality life for their followers, many are fighting birth control directly or indirectly!

-2. Population is growing where it hurts most; among the poorest, in the driest areas and where climate change will have the highest impact.
-In Niger, one of the poorest countries in the world, on an average, a woman has more children than in most countries!
+2. The population is growing where it hurts most among the poorest, in the driest areas, and where climate change will have the highest impact.
+In Niger, one of the poorest countries in the world, on average, a woman has more children than in most countries!

 3. Over half the people in the world now lives in urban areas.
 The pundits say it could go to 70% by the middle of this century.
-Poor hygiene, pollution, crimes, malnutrition, and diseases are sure especially in the poorer cities.
-Education could be another casualty with significant impact on everything else.
+Poor hygiene, pollution, crimes, malnutrition, and diseases are certain.
+Education could be another casualty with a significant impact on everything else.

-5. Population is dwindling in many developed countries.
-The solutions such as more immigration creates social issues related to racial and other discrimination.
+5. The population is dwindling in many developed countries.
+The solutions such as more immigration create security challenges, political issues, and social issues such as racial and other discrimination.

-6. There is strong opposition to technologies such as transgenic that could feed the new guests on our planet.
+6. There is strong opposition to technologies such as transgenics that could feed the new guests on our planet.
 We can’t have the cake and eat it too.
 Traditional means for increasing productivity in agriculture cannot support projected population growth.
-Period.
-Consumption of animal proteins is increasing adding to further straining of environment and agriculture.
+Consumption of animal proteins adds to the increasing strain on the environment and agriculture.

 8. Every finite physical system has a maximum carrying capacity.
-Earth is no different.
+Earth is no exception.
 We can’t ignore that.
 Some kind of self-regulation operates in nature to check animal populations.
-Whether we believe in Thomas Malthus’ idea or not - that population growth is exponential while growth of food supply is linear - something will eventually give way.
-We will have to either manage our population within earth’s natural carrying capacity or exponentially increase food production through advanced technologies and manage the environment differently to support the billions of our new guests.
+Whether we believe in Thomas Malthus’ idea or not - that population growth is exponential while the growth of food supply is linear - something has to eventually give way.
+We will have to either manage our population within the earth’s natural carrying capacity or exponentially increase food production and other needs in an environmentally sustainable manner using advanced technologies.